Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Related Works

-In practical coherent receivers, state-of-the-art carrier frequency recovery (CFR) architectures commonly adopt a two-stage structure when dealing with large CFOs.
-A coarse CFO recovery (C-CFOR) stage is first employed to estimate and compensate large frequency offsets with relaxed accuracy requirements.
-This is followed by a fine CFO recovery (F-CFOR) stage, which refines the residual offset using high-accuracy techniques such as $M$-th power estimators or pilot-aided methods.
-The presence of a reliable C-CFOR stage is critical, as it ensures that the residual frequency offset falls within the narrow acquisition range of fine estimators.
-In~\cite{pita2022all}, we present a two-stage compensation strategy combining a coarse CFOE (C-CFOE) method derived from~\cite{diniz2011simple} with a subsequent $M$-th power-based fine correction, targeting DS mitigation in optical inter-satellite links (OISLs) under architectures representative of recent commercial LEO constellations.
-The C-CFOE stage, originally proposed by Diniz \textit{et al.}~\cite{diniz2011simple}, is based on an imbalance between the positive ($P_{+}$) and negative ($P_{-}$) spectral components of the received signal, where the CFO is estimated as being proportional to the logarithm of the ratio $P_{+}/P_{-}$.
-Lately, Chino \textit{et al.}~\cite{chino2025two} proposed an interesting two-stage CFO estimation method for inverse scattering transform (IST)-based transmission systems, where eigenvalue shifts enable wide-range acquisition and the scattering coefficient $b$ is exploited for fine estimation.
+Although DA schemes can provide accurate and wide-range CFO estimates, their reliance on known training symbols introduces overhead and may reduce spectral efficiency.
+To avoid this limitation, NDA CFOE techniques have been investigated as an alternative, estimating the frequency offset directly from the received data signal without requiring pilot or training information.
+In~\cite{pita2022all}, we present a two-stage compensation strategy combining a C-CFOE method derived from~\cite{diniz2011simple} with a subsequent $M$-th power-based fine correction, targeting DS mitigation in optical inter-satellite links (OISLs) under architectures representative of recent commercial LEO constellations.
+The C-CFOE stage, originally proposed by Diniz \textit{et al.} in \cite{diniz2011simple}, is based on an imbalance between the positive ($P_{+}$) and negative ($P_{-}$) spectral components of the received signal, where the CFO is estimated as being proportional to the logarithm of the ratio $P_{+}/P_{-}$.
+Chino \textit{et al.} propose in \cite{chino2025two} an interesting two-stage CFO estimation method for inverse scattering transform (IST)-based transmission systems, where eigenvalue shifts enable wide-range acquisition and the scattering coefficient $b$ is exploited for fine estimation.
 While the approach achieves wide estimation range and high accuracy, it is inherently tied to nonlinear Fourier transform (NFT)/IST signal representations and cannot be directly applied to conventional linear coherent modulation formats.